Apahachi/stable-diffusion-webui-forge-on-amd/README.md

 Add the ZLUDA folder* and %HIP_PATH%bin to your [PATH.](https://github.com/brknsoul/ROCmLibs/wiki/Adding-folders-to-PATH) (note, you don't need to rename zluda files `cublas.dll` to `cublas64_11.dll` ,cusparse to `cusparse64_11.dll` and replace the one in vevn folder like other tutorial because the zluda had already detecd in patch in script)

+## Knowing bugs in HIPSDK 6.2 .
+The model can not load in fully dedicted vram when have enought vram instead it will load into shared vram result to useless image generated. by that happens , copy `amdhip64_6.dll` from hip 6.1/bin to 6.2/bin might fix this .

 ## 2, Install ;

 	git clone https://github.com/likelovewant/stable-diffusion-webui-forge-on-amd.git